 3. No US Credit History

-Example: When Michael from Vancouver needed a US account for his Florida vacation home, Chase first said no because he had no US credit history.
-He brought a letter from RBC and his Canadian credit report, and the branch manager approved his application right away.
+Example: When Michael from Toronto needed a US account for his Florida vacation home, Chase initially refused due to no US credit history.
+He brought a letter from RBC and his Canadian credit report, and the branch manager approved it on the spot.

 ➜ Read more: “7 Canada US Tax Treaty Benefits You Need to Know“